CoryDAsana/developer-docs/source/includes/app-components-reference/_index.html.md

 ```

 <span class="description">
-A Modal Form "field" that displays static text.
+A modal form "field" that displays static text.
 Fields of this type do not collect user input.

 </span>